ChrisCheng816/System_prompt/experiment_design.md

-所有的system prompt都遵循Role Definition + Task Specification + Style and Format Constraints，应该找一个国际认可的出处，有system prompt标准格式的那种
+All system prompts adhere to Role Definition + Task Specification + Style and Format Constraints.

-所有的example是不是应该根据长度来分别选一个？ 如果是数量是三个的话
+## Rules
+1. Based on the results of the code translation, we optimized the output according to the data findings.
+For instance, despite our repeated requests to output only the translated code, the results often included substantial amounts of natural language text.
+We removed these NL text.

+## Results for translation
+1. In code translation tasks, retrieval-based system prompts outperform naive-based and cot-based prompts.
+2. For structural tasks, cot performance is often worse to naive.
+3.